Towards Multi-Agent Reinforcement Learning using Quantum Boltzmann Machines: Preliminaries

 \subsection{Reinforcement Learning}

-This chapter describes the basics behind independent multi-agent reinforcement learning.
-The first section describes Markov Decision Processes as the underlying problem formulation followed by an introduction to reinforcement learning in general.
+We first describe Markov Decision Processes as the underlying problem formulation which is followed by an introduction to reinforcement learning in general.
 The subsequent sections specify independent and cooperative multi-agent reinforcement learning.

 \paragraph{Markov Decision Processes} The problem formulation is based on the notion of Markov Decision Processes (MDP) \cite{puterman94}.
 MDPs are a class of sequential decision processes and described via the tuple $M = \langle S, A, P, R \rangle$, where